mybigfriendjo/DMHelper-Documentation/docs/thePlayersWindow.md

 :::

-The controls around publishing to the Player's Window are described on page #TODO add link
+The controls around publishing to the Player's Window are described [here](/docs/menu_ribbon/playerWindowAndPublish)